 Whether it be framing, roofing, or plumbing, you want to know where your team is the most efficient and where the greatest costs lie.
 You want to continue doing what you do well so that you can focus on improving the wasteful and expensive areas in future projects.
-It might mean hiring a new set of subcontractors who work more efficiently or perhaps it means finding a more affordable dealer for the materials involved with that costly work.
+It might mean hiring a new set of subcontractors who work more efficiently or perhaps it means finding a more affordable supplier for the materials involved with that costly work.

 How to adopt lean construction in your business

-Many custom home builders like you are using Buildxact as their lean management platform.
+Many home builders like you are using Buildxact as their lean management platform.
 Buildxact offers time-saving digital takeoffs, estimating and scheduling for a low monthly subscription.
 Want to learn more?
 Book a demo or free 14-day trial today!